 Dyslexia is not seen as a neurodevelopmental condition in the US, but rather as an educational one so I think our main challenge will be overcoming cultural differences.
 In the US, because the health system is different, we also won’t have access to reimbursement so we will mainly partner with diagnostic providers, to offer our product as a therapeutic solution after diagnosis.

-What lies ahead for Mila?
+What lies ahead for Poppins?

 We’re moving along pretty well on the clinical research for other pathologies.
 We are lucky to have amazing people on board from France, Canada and the US and we are all working towards a solution that will address not only dyslexia, dyscalculia and dysorthographia, but also ADHD, stuttering and dyspraxia.
 Our end goal is to build a platform for all pediatric neurodevelopmental disorders and become a trusted partner for parents.